crisaraoz/amazon-clone/README.md

-# E-shop made with React Components and Material UI
+# E-shop made with React Components

 Status: In progress
 E-shopping Cart to be included
+Style: Material UI